3rdTimeCoder/3rdTimeCoder/README.md

   I am a Tech Enthusiast & Software Developer from South Africa.
   <br>
   <br>
-  👨‍🎓 I'm currently a student at WeThinkCode, one of the top coding bootcamps in Africa, learning Software Development in a rigorous 16 month programme.
+  👨‍🎓 I'm currently a student at WeThinkCode_, one of the top coding bootcamps in Africa, learning Software Development in a rigorous 16 month programme.
   <br>
 <!--   <br>
   💻 I love Writing code... ... ... eloborate